andruschak/openai-gym-retro/README.md

 Microsoft Surface Laptop 3 - i7/16GB - Windows 10 Pro 1909

 ## Software
 * [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) allows us to run the linux environment inside Windows.
-Launch bash and go.
-I used ubuntu 20.04 as my linux distro.
+This changed from v1 (ubuntu 18.04) to v2 during this project.
+It used to be launch bash and go.
+Now it is run as a container.
+I used ubuntu 20.04 as my linux distro for v2.

 * [chocolatey](https://chocolatey.org/) is a package manager for Windows.
 I use this to install most of my software and [XMING](http://www.straightrunning.com/XmingNotes/) is no different.
 It is an X Server for Windows.
 Allows us to render the emulator output.

 * [windows terminal](https://aka.ms/PowerShell-Release?tag=v7.1.1) improved windows terminal.
 Easiest way to interact with the powershell and the ubuntu container

 * [python](www.python.org) the language we will be programming in.
-This came included in the wsl ubuntu environment we installed.
-Was python 3.6.9 at time of writing
+With WSL2 we are using python 3.8.
+On WSL1 it was 3.6.9.

 ## Libraries
 ### OpenAI Gym Retro